-As director, you’ll have to safeguard the business’s assets – which can include the decision to cease trading if you know the business won’t survive.
-Failure to fulfil your duties can result in fines or even a prison sentence.
+As a director, you’ll have to safeguard the business’s assets – which can include the decision to cease trading if you know the business won’t survive.
+Failure to fulfill your duties can result in fines or even a prison sentence.

 You’ll have less privacy